gustavonale/gustavonale/README.md

 My name is Gustavo; I'm from Santa Rosa, La Pampa, Argentina; and I'm a trial lawyer.

-* I’m currently working on civil law
+* I’m currently working on civil law;
-* I’m currently learning criminal law
+* I’m currently learning criminal law;
-* I offer consulting hours, you can contact me at gustavonale[at]gmail[dot]com
+* I offer consulting hours, you can contact me at 'gustavonale[at]gmail[dot]com'.

 Sincerely greets you.
 <!--